tantikristanti/NERD_KID/README.md

 ```$ mvn exec:java -Dexec.mainClass="smile.MainSmile"```

-- Input needed are 1) training data file (and testing data file if exist) ; 2) percentage of training data
+- Input needed are 1) training data file (and testing data file if exist) ; 2) percentage of training data ; 3) name of output file
+- Output can be seen in `/result/`

 *c.
 Access NERD's Rest API*